HALL OF FAME

 Head Chef at Spirit House

 Previously, Tom has been Sous Chef at both Long Apron and Winston Pop Up Restaurant, Chef De Partie at Ricky’s and a Stage Chef at Brae.
+Tom was awarded Australian Professional Chef of the Year (2023) by Foodservice Australia.

 “I was 14 when I first started in a kitchen, and I quickly worked out that I had a natural talent for cooking.
 My goals were set in stone once I started my apprenticeship; to become one of Queensland's best chefs and to be a Head Chef at the age of 27.
 I have just achieved both goals.
 I will continue supporting sustainability in the industry, which is something that’s very important to me.”